Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/examples/signposts.md

 pos.y = Par_GetSymbolValueIntArray(game_par_id ,arr_id ,tp_index * 3 + 1);
 pos.z = Par_GetSymbolValueIntArray(game_par_id ,arr_id ,tp_index * 3 + 2);
 ```
 And now comes the big trick.
 If you try to just change the position the dynamic and static collision is going to stop you at the first wall, tree or a mountain.
-To disable it, we can use the `C_Vob_Data` helper class, get players data, and disable both the static a dynamic collision, first we create a backup of the values, just so we can restore them back after the teleport.
+To disable it, we can use the `C_Vob_Data` helper class, get players data, and disable both the static a dynamic collision.
+First we create a backup of the values just so we can restore them back after the teleport.
 ```dae
 // backup original collision detection var int dyn;   dyn = data.CollDetectionDynamic;